-Question Answer Marks EITHER 7(a) In what ways, and with what effects, does Bhatt explore the desire for human connections?
-You should refer to three poems from the selection.
+Question Answer Marks EITHER 7(a) In what ways, and with what effects, does Bhatt use narrative in Point No Point ?
+You should refer to three poems from the selection in your answer.
 Mark according to the levels of response marking criteria.
-25 OR 7(b) Write a critical appreciation of the following poem, considering in what ways it is characteristic of Bhatt's poetic methods and concerns.
+25 OR 7(b) Write a critical appreciation of the following poem, considering Bhatt's presentation of children, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.